Certificates for Workload Balancing

 If you connected your pool to Workload Balancing using an IP address, use the FQDN as the Common Name and specify the IP address as a Subject Alternative Name (SAN).
-However, this may not work in all situations.
+However, this approach might not work in all situations.

 Certificate verification is a security measure designed to prevent unwanted connections.
-As a result, Workload Balancing certificates must meet strict requirements or the certificate verification will not succeed and Citrix Hypervisor will not allow the connection.
+As a result, Workload Balancing certificates must meet strict requirements or the certificate verification doesn’t succeed and Citrix Hypervisor doesn’t allow the connection.
 Likewise, for certificate verification to succeed, you must store the certificates in the specific locations in which Citrix Hypervisor expects to find the certificates.